Priority ERP Invoice Scanning: Vendor-Neutral Guide

 Choose the Priority Workflow That Fits Your Team

-If your team needs invoice capture tightly tied to PO validation, goods receipt checks, and approval routing, a Priority marketplace add-on is usually the first place to focus.
-If your wider goal is harmonizing controls across multiple entities or finance systems, a broader AP platform may deserve a closer look.
-If your team mainly wants to import invoices into Priority ERP after a controlled review step, an extraction-first workflow is often the better fit.
+If your team needs invoice capture tied to PO validation, goods receipt checks, and approval routing, start with a Priority marketplace add-on.
+If the goal is shared AP control across several entities or finance systems, compare broader AP platforms.
+If the main need is reviewed data before import, an extraction-first workflow is often the better fit.

-Before committing budget, run the shortlist against a representative batch rather than a single polished sample.
-Include invoices with Hebrew-heavy layouts, mixed Hebrew and English fields, different suppliers, lower-quality scans, and any documents where PO numbers or tax fields tend to cause trouble.
-If the output still requires heavy manual cleanup, the workflow is not ready for production no matter how strong the demo looked.
+Before committing budget, run the shortlist against a representative batch: Hebrew-heavy layouts, mixed Hebrew and English fields, different suppliers, lower-quality scans, and invoices where PO numbers or tax fields usually cause trouble.
+If the output still needs heavy manual cleanup, the workflow is not ready for production.

 Extract invoice data to Excel with natural language prompts